Petr Hladík (politician)

-Petr Hladík (born 28 September 1984) is a Czech politician who has served as Czech Minister of the Environment in the Cabinet of Petr Fiala since March 2023.
+Petr Hladík (born 28 September 1984) is a Czech politician who served as Czech Minister of the Environment in the Cabinet of Petr Fiala from March 2023 to December 2025.
 He served as the deputy chairman of KDU-ČSL from March 2019 to October 2024.

 From 2016 until 2023, Hladík was deputy mayor of Brno.
 He previously served as chairman of the Young Populars from 2012 until 2015.

 Political career

 2010s

 In the 2010 Czech municipal elections, Hladík was elected as a KDU-ČSL representative of the Brno-sever district, and became a district council member the following month.
 He also ran for KDU-ČSL in the Brno city council elections, but was not elected.

 In the 2014 Czech municipal elections, Hladík defended his mandate in Brno-sever as the leader of the KDU-ČSL candidate list, and was also elected to the Brno city assembly.
 On 18 June 2015, Hladík was appointed deputy mayor of the Brno-sever district with responsible for capital construction, education, culture and sports, social affairs, and informatics.